bcgov/digital-trust-toolkit/credentials/bc-natural-gas-tenure-title.md

 ## 2.5.
 Business Requirements

-The primary use of the Petroleum and Natural Gas Title Credential is to allow holders in BC to comply with required processes and procedures associated with maintaining a Petroleum and Natural Gas Title within the province.
+The primary use of the Petroleum and Natural Gas Title Credential is to allow holders in B.C. to comply with required processes and procedures associated with maintaining a Petroleum and Natural Gas Title within the province.
 The Petroleum and Natural Gas Title Credential will be issued by the Ministry of Energy and Mines, Tenure and Resource Stewardship Branch.
-All users of the BC Petroleum and Natural Gas Title Credential must adhere to provincial legislation and requirements.
+All users of the B.C.
+Petroleum and Natural Gas Title Credential must adhere to provincial legislation and requirements.

 ## 2.6.
 Technical Requirements (Credential)
 The Verifiable Credential format for this credential is AnonCreds specification (https://wiki.hyperledger.org/display/anoncreds)